bbauska/UofM-Intro-HTML5/README.md

 Finally, you also, hopefully, know how to publish your site or at the very least, you know the basics if you do decide to publish in the future.
-You know about domain names, you know about hosting, and you know that you really don&apos;'t want to buy that one domain name they keep trying to sell you in the Super Bowl unless you&apos;'re also willing to buy a host.
-You&apos;'ve also achieved some familiarity, no matter how small, with so many systems that are out there.
-You&apos;'ve learned about cPanel, you&apos;'ve learned about FTP, you&apos;'ve learned about different browsers, and you&apos;'ve learned about different types of editors.
+You know about domain names, you know about hosting, and you know that you really don&apos;t want to buy that one domain name they keep trying to sell you in the Super Bowl unless you&apos;re also willing to buy a host.
+You&apos;ve also achieved some familiarity, no matter how small, with so many systems that are out there.
+You&apos;ve learned about cPanel, you&apos;ve learned about FTP, you&apos;ve learned about different browsers, and you&apos;ve learned about different types of editors.
 And this is all information you can use to expand your knowledge in other areas.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->